-Responsible Gambling – Things You Must Know about Responsible Gambling
+Responsible Gambling in Canada – Things You Must Know

 Gambling is a lot of fun, which is why so many Canadians love it.
 After all, who doesn’t want to win a huge cash prize when one least expects it?
 Since all gambling games are based on chance, one can never know when one will win or lose.
 Gambling wouldn’t be fun if one could correctly predict its outcomes.